sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-02-18T14:40:32.000Z**

-\#LoadsheddingUpdate
-1/2
+**2023-02-19T10:55:04.000Z**

+\#PowerAlert1

-In order to create space to replenish the emergency generation reserves, Eskom will implement Stage 6 loadshedding from 20:00 tonight until 05:00 tomorrow morning.
+Stage 4 loadshedding will continue to be implemented until further notice while Stage 6 will be implemented at 20:00 tonight until 05:00 on Monday morning.